What Is A Curved Soprano Saxophone? Is It any better than a straight soprano saxophone?

 My very first curved soprano sax was bought on line from China several year ago.
 It is now installed as a pretty lamp stand.
 After being examined by several techs, everyone came to the conclusion that its incredibly poor intonation was incurable.

-The second one was recently bought, also made on Mainland China.
-This joint venture model (manufactured in China with foreign partnership) was personally tested by a friend before dispatch to me..
+I bought two from different places in China.
+The second one was recently bought in Mainland China.
+This joint venture model (manufactured in China with foreign partnership) was personally tested by a friend before given to me..
 This one is in tune, good action, quiet keys, and good tone – best with a Yamaha C5 mpc and Rico Royal French Cut 2.5 reeds.
 This is incredible advance over just 5 years.
 The cheap Yamaha 5C mpc is superior to all my other ones, including Yamaha 4CM 3C, 4C, 6C, 7C; Meyer Hard Rubber Toned Edge, Geo M Bundy Signature 3, Selmer etc.